 - God inspired the prophet Isaiah to utter a prophecy about the fall of Babylon, which was fulfilled 200 years later.
 Isaiah recorded: Babylon, the adornment of kingdoms.
-Will become like Sodom and Gomorrah when God destroyed them.
+They will become like Sodom and Gomorrah when God destroys them.
 It will never be inhabited again.

 - The prophecy refers to a kingdom unlike any other domain known to man.
 Its King is Jesus Christ.
 Jesus will destroy Satan and his minions.
 Thus peace and harmony will be restored throughout the universe.

 Revelation already announces the fall of Babylon, that is, its apostasy.
-This ultimately leads to the final deception, to receiving the beast’s mark.
+This ultimately leads to the final deception to receive the beast’s mark.